|

 Principal funding sources

 The principal funding sources are donations together with sales of souvenirs, refreshments and literature as mentioned in the objects.
-Members of the society also pay a membership fee.
+Members of the Society also pay a membership fee.

 Investment Policy